akka/akka/akka-docs/src/main/paradox/stream/stream-rate.md

 :   @@snip [RateTransformationDocTest.java]($code$/java/jdocs/stream/RateTransformationDocTest.java) { #conflate-summarize }

 This example demonstrates that such flow's rate is decoupled.
-The element rate at the start of the flow can be much higher that the element rate at the end of the flow.
+The element rate at the start of the flow can be much higher than the element rate at the end of the flow.

-Another possible use of `conflate` is to not consider all elements for summary when producer starts getting too fast.
+Another possible use of `conflate` is to not consider all elements for summary when the producer starts getting too fast.
-Example below demonstrates how `conflate` can be used to implement random drop of elements when consumer is not able to keep up with the producer.
+The example below demonstrates how `conflate` can be used to randomly drop elements when the consumer is not able to keep up with the producer.

 Scala